stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

 me back the goal of the consultants project is to   [3878](https://www.youtube.com/watch?v=zQ0l56vjTss&t=3878.4s)

-help this zeitgeist that the one thing that civilization needs to be centrally focused on   is the development of new social technologies that both employ and direct exponential technology the   goal is to not only get that zeitgeist out there but to get enough understanding about   what those new systems must be that the design criteria for decentralized innovation can happen   so you know we're writing a bunch of articles we have a we have a research team of people that   have been thinking about these things in novel
+help this zeitgeist that the one thing that civilization needs to be centrally focused on   is the development of new [[social tech|social technologies]] that both employ and direct [[exponential tech|exponential technology]] the   goal is to not only get that zeitgeist out there but to get enough understanding about   what those new systems must be that the design criteria for decentralized innovation can happen   so you know we're writing a bunch of articles we have a we have a research team of people that   have been thinking about these things in novel